 For digital marketers, product feeds are important as they are the line between a successful online campaign and a waste of online spending.
-For them, it's not just a matter of making sure the product feeds has all the requirements that the sales channel needs.
-For effective results, product feeds should be about more that just getting product data from one place to another.
+For them, it's not just a matter of making sure the product feeds has all the requirements the sales channels require.
+For effective results, product feeds should be about more than just getting product data from one place to another.

 Shopping channels use the data in your product feeds as a sign of the overall quality of your campaigns.
 Based on the content, feed completeness and relevant keywords, channels will decide whether or not your products should get displayed for a specific search query by one of your shoppers.

 As an online seller, the only thing you are providing to sales channels is your product feed.
-This means that its the only thing for their algorithms to go on when they are looking at what listings should get shown to shoppers.
-So the information that you decide to include in your feed makes all the world of difference.
+This means that it's the only thing for their algorithms to decide which listings should be shown to shoppers.
+So the information that you decide to include in your feed makes all the difference.
 The more detailed, complete and high-quality your data is, the better result you will get from your chosen channels.

 When you are selling online, there are a number of factors you have to complete to ensure success: